contour-terminal/contour/docs/configuration/profiles.md

 ```

-List of values that can be configured inside one profile <br/>
+## Profile configuration

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `shell`
-`shell` configuratin section allows you to specify the process to be started inside the terminal.
+configuratin section allows you to specify the process to be started inside the terminal.
 It provides flexibility to override the default login shell and supports logging in to a remote host.
 ``` yaml
 profiles:
   profile_name: